Su-Yong/Grov/README.md

 # Introduction
 This is simple web game engine.
 It use a html5 canvas
-+ Very easy and extendable
++ Game source will be simple and easy
-+ Everyone can make this library
++ Everyone can use this library
-+ Low lags
++ You can make web game even you aren't programmer

 # Running
 1. Download this repository and insert your project in Grov.js
-2. Load Grov.js from main html file
+2. Load Grov.js from main html file FIRST
-3. Use the engine!
-example is Grov-Example.js file
+3. You must load map-data (json file) BEFORE GAME JS FILE
+4. Setting Grov
+5. call Grov.run();

 # Tips
-This is developing version.
-You shouldn't use this library now.
+Its component phyical engine is designed for rect Component's constructor parameter is component type (ex: circle, rect) If you use Grov-Example's createComponent function, better simple for source

 ---